cf73/ces2021/content/collections/people/natasha-carr.md

     type: institution
     enabled: true
 email: Natasha@Cambridge-Ellis.org
-bio: 'I began volunteering at Cambridge-Ellis School when I was just sixteen years old!
-The field of early education immediately felt like home.
-Since then, I have worked with children from ages 0-6 in and out of the classroom.
-In 2019, I earned a BA from UMASS Boston, with a degree in Early education and a concentration in Inclusive Settings.
-My positive energy and creative nature allows me to provide an inspiring environment that fosters self-confidence, creativity and curiosity through play.
-Outside of school, I enjoys going to the beach, creating art, and hanging out with my bearded dragon Chili!'
+bio: 'I am proud to be a toddler mom and teacher!
+Cambridge-Ellis is where my love for childhood education sparked.
+I began volunteering at 16 years old and have been part of the community since!
+My experience has allowed me to work closely with children from ages 0-6, in and out of the classroom.
+In 2019, I earned a BA from UMASS Boston, with a degree in early education with a concentration in inclusive settings.
+Outside of school, I enjoy nature, art and spending time with loved ones!'
 role:
   - teacher
 programs: